SidPam/EpochAudition/README.md

 # Epoch
  Repo for Epoch selection

-Q1 does not contain the clustering data
+The Q1 folder does not contain the clustering data\
-Q2 does not contain csv files nor training images
+The Q2 folder does not contain csv files nor training images